mbw-public/extract_messages/README.md

 ```

 Then visit `http://<hostname>.local:8765` from the iPad's browser — "Add to
 Home Screen" in Safari gives it an app-like icon.
+Use `http://`, not
+`https://` — the dev server only speaks plain HTTP, and some browsers try
+HTTPS by default for bare hostnames, which shows up server-side as garbled
+"Bad request version" lines in the log (a TLS handshake hitting an HTTP
+parser).
+If a saved home-screen icon was created from a bad URL, delete it
+and redo "Add to Home Screen" after loading the correct `http://` address.

 There is **no authentication**. `--host 0.0.0.0` is fine on a trusted home LAN
 or over Tailscale, but don't expose this to the open internet — it's a direct